dmccuk/puppetmanifestgenerator/README.md

 Plans are to add the following:

   * Data abstraction of IP addresses where appropiate.
-  * Cater for user defined "users" to be captured by the script and added into the manifest.
    * Add metadata.json file to all manifests.

 Issues:
 ------